The social welfare system in Ireland is divided into three main types of payments. These are:

 The resident spouse or civil partner and/or dependants of a person with refugee status or of a non-EEA national with an employment permit normally hold the same habitual residence status as that of the sponsor.
 These family members should be treated as habitually resident as long as they and the sponsor retain permission to be in the State.

 5. Examine the 5 factors to determine habitual residence

 Once your right to reside has been established the following 5 factors (which have been set down in Irish and European law) are examined to find out if you are habitually resident in Ireland:

 You can find out more about the 5 factors in the Operational Guidelines on the Department of Social Protection's website.
 The Department of Social Protection has also published a supplement to the Guidelines with scenarios which show how the habitual residence condition is applied in practice.

 Under EU law, in certain circumstances, EEA citizens or Swiss nationals do not have to satisfy the habitual residence condition.
 These circumstances apply to:

-The following Irish social welfare payments are classified as Family Benefits under EU Regulations (pdf):
+The following Irish social welfare payments, to which the HRC applies, are classified as Family Benefits under EU Regulations (pdf):

 This means that they are payable to a person who qualifies for EU migrant worker status for dependants who are resident in Ireland or in another EEA state.
 However, EEA citizens or Swiss nationals who move to Ireland to look for employment are subject to the habitual residence condition in the normal way while looking for work.